imzaumza/Auto_ML_App/README.md

-# Automated Machine Learning Pipeline #
+# Automated Machine Learning Pipeline Application #
 > This application is in development phase
 >